 A radiologist will look at the X-ray images and send a report to your doctor.
 Your doctor will talk about the results with you and explain if more tests are needed.

 If the report shows that your fallopian tubes are blocked, you might need a procedure called a laparoscopy.
 It lets your doctor look directly at the fallopian tubes.
-She may also recommend in vitro fertilization, or IVF.
+They may also recommend in vitro fertilization, or IVF.
 Your doctor will talk to you about your options and help you make the decision that is best for you.